 - Never use a candle during a power outage to look for things in a closet, or when fueling equipment – such as a lantern or kerosene heater.

 When Extinguishing a Candle:

-Always use caution when extinguishing a candle, whether by blowing out, using a snuffer, or with a wick dipper.
+- Always use caution when extinguishing a candle, whether by blowing out, using a snuffer, or with a wick dipper.

-Make sure the candle is completely out and the wick ember is no longer glowing or smoking before walking away from the candle.
+- Make sure the candle is completely out and the wick ember is no longer glowing or smoking before walking away from the candle.

-Don’t touch or move the candle until it has completely cooled.
+- Do not touch or move the candle until it has completely cooled.

-Never use a knife or sharp object to remove wax drippings from a glass holder.
+- Never use a knife or sharp object to remove wax drippings from a glass holder.
 It might scratch, weaken, or cause the glass to break upon subsequent use.